 Applicants must provide a statement of intent, not to exceed five type-written, double-spaced pages, describing their prior education, relevant professional experience, career goals, and the specific relationship of the Ph.D. degree to the achievement of those goals.
-If there are particular faculty members the applicant is interested in working with, or areas of study that s/he would like to pursue, this information should be included in the statement.
-Applicants should also indicate in their statement if they wish to be considered for a graduate assistantship, and skills that they may have to assist faculty.
+The (i) particular faculty members the applicant is interested in working with and (ii) areas of study that they would like to pursue should be included in the statement.
+Applicants should also indicate in their statement if they wish to be considered for a Graduate Assistantship, and skills that they may have to assist faculty.